 - Lily bulbs can troubled by disease if the soil is too wet, so it’s best to let the pots get almost dry between waterings.
 Good air circulation is always beneficial for plants.
 I also fertilize my potted lilies, though some say they don’t need it.
 I add a spoonful of Osmocote to the top of each pot once or twice during the season.
 You could use a water-soluble fertilizer instead.

 Sound easy?
 It is!
-And when August and September roll around you will be SO happy you did it.
+And when August rolls around you will be SO happy you did it.
 Late last summer I put a large decorative container beside my front door and stuck 3 pots of lilies inside.
 I enjoyed their beauty and fragrance for more than 3 weeks — every time I went in and out of the house.
 I used flowers from some of the other pots in arrangements for a special event.
 The lilies made my bouquets look professional — and smell fabulous.